PennockTech/openpgpkey-control/README.md

   generate fragments of zonefiles listing PGP-related material.
 * `bundle.*` are files named for the bundle they create, listing the PGP keys to be included in those bundles.
+* `thirdparty.*` are files listing additional keys, which will not be directly included in any results just because of being listed here, but signatures from these keys may be persisted in bundles too.

 ### Tools